ucsd-progsys/yunounderstand-data/README.md

 ```

 The `"file"` field is the name of the file and should be one of
 `"hw1.ml"`, `"hw2.ml"`, or `"hw3.ml"`.
-The `"time"` field is current
+The `"time"` field is the UNIX
-UNIX timestamp.
-The `"body"` field is the contents of the file.
-The
+timestamp of the event.
+The `"body"` field is the contents of the file
-`"cursor"` field tracks the location of the cursor as an offset into
+at that point.
+The `"cursor"` field tracks the location of the cursor as
-the body.
+an offset into the body.

 The `"event"` field describes what type of event occurred.
 The
 possibilities for the `"type"` field are: